-Three years into the Texas secession from Mexico, the Republic’s leaders sought a new town to be the seat of government for their young nation.
-Mirabeau B. Lamar, the 2nd President of Texas, had an obsession with Barton Springs and the green space’s cold water creek that ran through a small frontier town called Waterloo.
-It was surrounded by luscious greenery with a series of springs nearby that were not only beautiful, but were what the capital selection committee considered “the greatest and most convenient flow of water to be found in the Republic.”
+Three years into the Texas secession from Mexico, the Republic’s leaders sought a new town to be the seat of government for the United States.
+Mirabeau B. Lamar, the 2nd President of Texas, loved Barton Springs.
+The green space’s cold water creek ran through the small frontier town of Waterloo.
+Surrounded by lush greenery, this group of springs was considered very beautiful.
+The capital selection committee considered it “the greatest and most convenient flow of water to be found in the Republic.

-For thousands of years, the springs in Zilker Park near Austin’s downtown was considered sacred land and used for purification rituals by the Tonkawa tribe who inhabited the area.
-The creek was also believed to have healing properties as the tribe would bathe in the water to nurse battle wounds.
+For thousands of years, springs near Zilker Park were considered sacred lands by the Tonkawa tribe.
+Purification rituals in the area that’s now downtown Austin were performed by the group.
+The creek was believed to have healing properties too.
+This is why the tribe would bathe in the water to nurse battle wounds.

-The arrival of European Americans brought a new chapter in Texas history, forming their own nation – the Republic of Texas.
-When it came to choosing a new capital in 1839, the Republic’s leaders Sam Houston and Mirabeau B. Lamar were bitterly divided.
-Houston argued for the city named after his namesake because It was the biggest settlement, however Lamar felt the frontier town of Waterloo (now Austin) would be best, almost exclusively because of the springs.
-Lamar was good friends with William “Uncle Billy” Barton who owned the land near the town that was home to the cool springs named after his three daughters Parthenia, Eliza, and Zenobia.
-Lamar was so enamored with the springs that his staffers would travel to the area when he went missing and would follow herds of buffalo to find him.
+When the European Americans arrived, a new chapter in Texas history began to unfold.
+They started to form the Republic of Texas.
+Sam Houston and Mirabeau B. Lamar were divided when it came to naming the town.
+Houston wanted it named after him and Lamar argued to keep the name of Waterloo because of the springs.
+Lamar was good friends with William Barton who owned the land close to the town.
+It was home to the cool springs named after his daughters Parthenia, Eliza and Zenobia.
+Lamar and his staffers travelled to the area to see the springs.
+After he went missing, herds of buffalo were used to find him.

-In 1901, wealthy ice manufacturer A.J.
-“The Colonel” Zilker purchased the land between the Colorado River and Barton Creek, including the surrounding Barton Springs, which he used to pasture his horses that transported the shipments of ice.
-Zilker, a member of the Benevolent and Protective Order of Elks, constructed a small concrete pool and amphitheatre for the lodge members at the site of Eliza Spring.
-It was modelled after Roman bathhouses, however its construction was considered dangerous and was overrun with the rare Barton Springs Salamander.
-Zilker was the last private owner of the springs, when he donated the land of the banks of the Colorado River to the Public Free Schools of Austin in 1917, then subsequently bought by Austin Parks & Recreation for $100,000, as per the terms stated by Zilker.
+In 1901, Wealthy ice manufacturer A.J.
+Zilker purchased the land between the Colorado River and Barton Creek.
+This included Barton Springs, which he used to pasture his horses that transported shipments of ice.
+Zilker built a small concrete pool and amphitheatre for lodge members at Eliza Spring.
+It was designed based on Roman bathhouses, but its construction was considered more dangerous.
+This was because there were so many Barton Springs Salamanders.
+Zilker was the last private owner of the springs.
+He donated the land of the banks to the Colorado River to the Public Free Schools of Austin in 1917.
+It was bought shortly after by Austin Parks & Recreation for $100,000 as per the terms stated by Zilker.

-During the 1920s, the city undertook a construction project to create a larger swimming area by damming the springs and building side walks.
+During the 1920s, the city began to create a larger swimming area by damming the springs and building sidewalks.

 Barton Springs Today

-Today the springs are commonly referred to as the “Soul of Austin.”
-On a hot summer day in the Lone Star State you’re almost certain to see long lines at the gate and often longer on Saturday afternoons.
-The long pool at Main Barton Spring has been a staple of Texas childhood for generations, including some celebrities such as actor Robert Redford who learned to swim at the spring when he was 5.
+Nowadays, people call the springs the “Soul of Austin.
+On a hot summer day in the Lone Star State, you’re certain to see long lines.
+They only get longer on Saturday afternoons!
+The long pool at Main Barton Spring has been a staple of Texas childhood for generations.
+Even actor Robert Redford remembers learning how to swim in the spring when he was 5 years old!

-Barton Springs was added to U.S. National Register of Historic Places in 1985.
-In order to preserve its rich history, the City of Austin is in the midst of a master plan to restore and maintain the water quality at Barton Springs Pool that is susceptible to impurities from storms.
-The City is also making renovations to the Sunken Gardens and historic structures such as the bathhouse.
+Barton Springs was added to the U.S. National Register of Historic Places in 1985.
+To preserve its rich history, the City of Austin is in the midst of a master plan to restore and maintain the water quality at Barton Springs Pool.
+It is susceptible to impurities from storms.
+The city is also renovating the Sunken Gardens and historic structures such as the bathhouse.

-The Barton Springs salamander is a rare reptile only found at the site of the springs.
-They are usually 2.5 inches in length with color variations from dark purple to light yellow.
-They were added to the Federal List of Threatened and Endangered Species in 1997 and have forced Austin Parks & Rec. to cease using bleach to clean the pool, which they had done for 70 years.
-Little is known about the salamander, but it appears to feed primarily on small crustaceans.
-Austin Parks & Rec. make their well-being a priority and were granted an Incidental Take Permit by the U.S. Fish and Wildlife service that allows for temporary removal during cleaning.
-In fact, 10% of revenue from the pool’s entry goes towards research and habitat enhancement.
+The Barton Springs salamander is a rare reptile only found in the springs.
+They are about 2.5 inches in length and have colours that range from dark purple to light yellow.
+They were added to the Federal List of Threatened and Endangered Species in 1997.
+Austin Parks & Rec no longer use bleach to clean the pool, which they previously did for over 70 years.
+The salamander tends to feed on small crustaceans.
+The Incidental Take Permit by the U.S. Fish and Wildlife service allows for temporary removal during cleaning.
+Today, 10% of revenue from the pool’s entry fee goes towards research and habitat enhancement.

-If you and your child want to get the most of Texas’s favorite swim hole, why not check out our private swimming lessons right here in Austin!
+If you and your child want to have some fun in Texas’s favourite swim hole, why not check out private swimming lessons right here in Austin!